z-libs/.github/profile/README.md

 # z-libs: Modern single-header libraries for C/C++

-> Zero-dependency • Header-only • C11 - C++11/C++17 • Type-safe • Allocator-aware
+> Zero-dependency • Header-only • C11 - C++11/C++17 • Type-safe • Lua Bindings

 **z-libs** is a collection of single-header container libraries.
 They are written in pure C for maximum portability but include zero-cost C++ wrappers for modern developer ergonomics.

-These libraries allow you to write standard C11 code with full control over memory, or drop them into a C++ project to utilize RAII, move semantics, and range-based loops without any performance overhead.
+These libraries allow you to write standard C11 code with full control over memory, drop them into a C++ project to utilize RAII and range-based loops, or expose them to scripting languages like Lua without performance loss.

 ### The "Bridge" Philosophy